 Learn more about our research labs:

-Training opportunities include participating in the development of this service include the provision of evidence-based interventions to patients and families with difficulties with adherence to medical treatment.
+Training opportunities include the provision of evidence-based interventions to patients and families with difficulties with self-management and adherence to medical treatment.
 Fellows will work closely with the clinical service director, Dr. Sandra Cortina, as well as medical practitioners to develop appropriate clinical "action plans" for intervention.
-Patient referrals reflect a wide range of pediatric conditions, including but not limited to: kidney disease, organ transplant, asthma, GI conditions, cancer, and cystic fibrosis.
+Patient referrals reflect a wide range of pediatric conditions, including but not limited to: kidney disease, organ transplant, asthma, gastrointestinal conditions, cancer, and cystic fibrosis.
 In addition to treatment non-adherence referrals may also include needle phobia, pill swallowing phobia, and coping with a new diagnosis.
 Fellows have an important opportunity to participate in planning and implementing of Center programs (e.g., new research programs and clinical care) and make significant contributions to program development with their ideas and initiative.

 Learn more about our clinical lab:

 Training programs are highly individualized.
 Based on dialogue with Center faculty, fellows' training programs are tailored to their individual interests' and career development needs with respect to the balance of research and clinical care as well as specific content areas of focus.
 Fellows are expected to take initiative for their individual projects and training program in the context of close and collegial mentorship from faculty.
 Fellows are regarded as Junior colleagues in all collaborative work.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900